AndreaCrotti/ep2013/tdd/unit.rst

  TDD from scratch
 ==================

 ..
-However, having worked with and without I really decided that I'm
-.. never going to do the mistake to work in another way anymore, and
-..
-I'm also now doing pushing all the people around me to do the same.

-..
 Until probably one year ago I didn't write any unit test.
 ..
 My code kind of worked anyway, but I always had the feeling that something was wrong.